Baryonic Feedback across Halo Mass: Impact on the Matter Power Spectrum: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Arka Banerjee, Susmita Adhikari, Sunao Sugiyama, Shivam Pandey, and Shreya Mukherjee for the helpful feedback and discussions, and Dylan Nelson for his help in providing access to the Illustris TNG simulation and the python notebook server close to the data.
+We would like to thank Arka Banerjee, Susmita Adhikari, Sunao Sugiyama, Shivam Pandey, Dhayaa Anbajagane, Shubham Sati, and Shreya Mukherjee for the helpful feedback and discussions, and Dylan Nelson for his help in providing access to the Illustris TNG simulation and the python notebook server close to the data.
+We would also like to thank the referee for their careful reading of the manuscript and their comments which helped improve the paper and its presentation.
 KM would like to thank IUCAA for its hospitality during his visit to India where a large fraction of this research work was conducted.
-We would also like to thank Marcel van Daalen and Yan-Chuan Cai for feedback on an earlier version of the manuscript.
+We would also like to thank Marcel van Daalen, Yan-Chuan Cai, and Luisa Lucie-Smith for feedback on an earlier version of the manuscript.

 The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing (GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), as well as on the machines of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.
 KM and BJ are partially supported by the US Department of Energy grant DE-SC0007901 and by NASA funds for the Roman Space Telescope PIT.